WheteThunger/ModularCarCodeLocks/README.md

 bool CanDeployCarCodeLock(ModularCar car, BasePlayer player)
 ```

-Note: The `BasePlayer` parameter may be `null` if another plugin initiated the code lock deployment without providing a player.
+Note: The `BasePlayer` parameter may be `null` if another plugin initiated the code lock deployment without specifying a player.

 #### OnItemDeployed